 Silas’ main ability is one of the strongest in the game, but to understand that, we need to dive a little deeper into how skills and committing them work in Arkham Horror.
 For more specific info on the timing of skill tests, consult the Skill Test Timing section of your Rules Reference or on ArkhamDB.
 The most important part to remember is that revealing chaos tokens is step 3 of performing a skill test.
 Since determining the performing investigator’s skill value (step 5) is done after revealing and resolving tokens, any skills pulled back to hand will not contribute their icons.
 A lot of skills, such as Overpower or Eureka! also have effects that are reliant on the skill test succeeding, which is determined at the end of the skill test (step 7).
 Silas’ ability to return a skill card happens immediately after the chaos token is revealed.
 This means that cards that are returned to hand will not be present during step 7 to resolve effects that are dependent on success/failure.
 If you commit Overpower and use Silas’ ability to pull it back, you will not draw the card even if the test is successful.

 In contrast to this, some cards like the new Innsmouth skill Unrelenting have effects that resolve before you can pull them back.
 When you commit Unrelenting or Signum Crucis, for example, the effect resolves fully after you commit but before pulling tokens.
 If you return one of them to hand, you’ll already have reaped the benefits, meaning you’re mostly losing out on the card’s icons.
-This also works for a card like Defiance or its upgraded version since the effect begins before your ability kicks in and lasts for the whole test.
+This also works for a card like Defiance since the effect begins before your ability kicks in and lasts for the whole test.
 It’s clear with the level 0 version as it states “Before revealing chaos tokens for this test, choose…”.
 Knowing how these skills work with The Sailor’s reaction ability will be important for understanding a powerful strategy of playing him which I’ll explain in the next section.

 One important case of the above interaction is with Daring.
 There are two important sentences on that card, the first is “That enemy gains retaliate and alert for the duration of this skill test.”
 This effect happens as soon as card is committed and has an established duration which means it will still be active if the skill is returned to hand.
 The second relevant sentence here is “After this test ends, draw 1 card.” and its implications are more subtle.
 Since cards are discarded after the test ends, for Daring’s effect to fire, it would need to work without the card being present.
 If the effect works, without the card being present, pulling it back to hand with Silas’ ability would also not prevent it from happening.
 This concept can be extended to any future cards that feature “after this test ends” effects and also for the card Butterfly Effect.
 This level 1 survivor event has a mode that is equivalent to a single use of Silas’ ability.
 If you’re playing Patrice Hathaway, you might have that card along with Prescient in your deck.
 Similarly with Daring, Prescient will still activate even if returned to hand, as long as the named token type was revealed.